dotnet/csharplang/proposals/params-span.md

 This would require runtime support for stack allocation of arrays of non-constant length and any type, and GC tracking of the elements.

 Direct runtime support for stack allocation of arrays of managed types might be useful for lowering implicit allocation as well.

+The GC does not currently track the lifetime of a `stackalloc` array so if the contents of the array have a shorter lifetime than the method, the compiler will need to zero the contents of the array so the lifetime of elements matches expectations.

 ### Opting out
 Should we allow opt-ing out of _implicit allocation_ on the call stack?